 - 1/2 cup honey (170 grams/6 ounces)

-- 4 cloves garlic, finely minced (4 tsp)
+- 4 cloves garlic, finely minced (4 teaspoons)

 - 2 tablespoon soy sauce I use low sodium

 - 1 teaspoon grated ginger, optional

 - 2 teaspoon cornstarch

 - PREHEAT OVEN to 250F/120C.
-Position one oven rack in lower ⅓ of oven and one rack in upper third of oven.
-Line large pan with foil and place grate or cooling rack on top.
-Spray grate with oil.
+Position one oven rack in lower 1/3 of oven and one rack in upper third of oven.
+Line a rimmed baking sheet with aluminum foil or parchment paper and place wire rack on top.
+Spray rack with a little oil.

-- PREPARE WINGS: Pat wings dry with a paper towel.
+- PREPARE WINGS: Pat wings dry with paper towels.
 Place baking powder and salt in a bag and toss in wings.
 Shake to coat evenly.
 Lay wings on the baking tray in a single layer with smooth side up.
 It's ok if they fit snugly as they will shrink when they cook.
 If you haven't spit the wings, you may need to use a second pan.

 - BAKE WINGS AT LOW HEAT: Bake wings for 30 minutes in the lower third of the oven at 250F.

-- BAKE WINGS AT HIGH HEAT: Raise heat to 425F.
+- BAKE WINGS AT HIGH HEAT: Raise heat to 425F/218C.
 Move wings to upper third of oven for another 30-40 minutes, depending on size of wings, until crispy and golden brown, rotating the tray halfway through.
 The internal temperature on an instant read thermometer will be about 160F/71C.
 Let wings rest for 5 minutes.

 - MAKE SAUCE/GLAZE: While wings are baking, place all sauce ingredients in a small sauce pan over medium-high heat.
 Boil for 3-4 minutes, stirring, until glaze has reduced and thickened a bit.
 Taste and adjust flavors.
 Remove from heat.

-- SERVE: There's a couple of options here.
-1) Place wings in a bowl, pour on sauce and toss together.
+- FINISH AND SERVE: There's 3 options.
+1) Place cooked wings in a large bowl, pour on sauce and toss together.
 2) Place wings on a plate and drizzle on sauce.
-3) Serve wings with sauce or dip of your choice on the side.
+OR3) Serve wings with sauce or dip of your choice on the side.
 Note 2 for sauce and dip suggestions.
 Sprinkle with chopped parsley or cilantro, and sesame seeds if desired.